Need to talk? Call 1800 882 436.

 How do I decide whether I want an intervention?

 Remember that your doctor and midwife are there to support you throughout your labour and birth, and to make sure that you and your baby stay safe and healthy.
-They are trained to manage situations where the unexpected happens.
+They are trained to manage situations if something unexpected happens.

-In most situations where you doctor or midwife suggests an intervention, there will be time for them to explain why it is needed, and you will be able to discuss your options together.
+In most situations where your doctor or midwife suggests an intervention, there will be time for them to explain why it is needed, and you will be able to discuss your options.
+Shared decision making in healthcare is where a patient and healthcare professional make important decisions together that relate to the patient's health.

-It’s important to consider the risks and benefits of having an intervention to both you and your baby, as well as any risks associated with declining the intervention.
+It's important to consider the risks and benefits to you and your baby of having an intervention.
+It is also important to consider any risks associated with declining the intervention.

 Some questions you may wish to ask include: